eProsima/Fast-DDS/README.md

 eProsima develops new features and plug-ins for DDS, interoperability tools, and personalized networking middleware solutions for its customers.

 ## Feature list
-* Simple Participant Discovery Protocol.
+* Simple Participant Discovery Protocol..
 * Simple Endpoint Discovery Protocol.
 * Static Endpoint Discovery Protocol.
 * Included Qos (included in the basic behaviour of the library):